Pathways to a Bachelor of Education

-Become a qualified Steiner teacher through our pathways to a Bachelor of Education.
+Become a qualified Steiner teacher through our pathway to a Bachelor of Education.

-The Advanced Diploma of Rudolf Steiner Education, (Course code 10527NAT, CRICOS code 086202A) provides an essential and critical pre-requisite pathway to a university Bachelor of Education.
+The Advanced Diploma of Rudolf Steiner Education, (Course code 10825NAT, CRICOS code 107755A) provides an essential and critical pre-requisite pathway to a university Bachelor of Education.
 This qualifies graduates to teach in both Steiner schools and mainstream Australian schools.

 There is a dire shortage of Steiner trained teachers in Australia: Steiner schools place the highest priority on employing teachers who have attained this qualification.
 We have a Memorandum of Understanding with schools around Australia which states “It is the employment practice of this school that wherever possible we only employ suitable teachers with accredited Steiner Teacher Training.”

 Further, the recognition by the Australian Curriculum Assessment Reporting Authority (ACARA) of the Australian Steiner Curriculum Framework in 2011 underscores the fundamental necessity that teachers be professionally trained to deliver this curriculum.
 The Advanced Diploma of Rudolf Steiner Education has most recently been written (and reaccredited 2019) with the Australian Steiner Curriculum Framework embedded throughout the units of competency.
 This qualification is the sole accredited training course which equips teachers with the knowledge and skills to work with this curriculum.

 The Advanced Diploma of Rudolf Steiner Education is endorsed by the peak body representing industry (Steiner Schools), Steiner Education Australia.